html-to-text/node-html-to-text/packages/html-to-text/README.md

 });
 console.log(text); // Hello World!
 ```

+New in version 9: metadata object can be provided as the last optional argument of the `convert` function (or the function returned by `compile` function).
+It can be accessed by formatters as `builder.metadata`.

 Refer to [built-in formatters](https://github.com/html-to-text/node-html-to-text/blob/master/lib/formatter.js) for more examples.
 The easiest way to write your own is to pick an existing one and customize.